japila-books/apache-spark-internals/docs/storage/BlockId.md

 Used when:

-* NettyBlockTransferService is requested to xref:storage:NettyBlockTransferService.adoc#uploadBlock[upload a block]
+* NettyBlockTransferService is requested to storage:NettyBlockTransferService.md#uploadBlock[upload a block]

-* AppStatusListener is requested to xref:core:AppStatusListener.adoc#updateRDDBlock[updateRDDBlock], xref:core:AppStatusListener.adoc#updateStreamBlock[updateStreamBlock]
+* AppStatusListener is requested to core:AppStatusListener.md#updateRDDBlock[updateRDDBlock], core:AppStatusListener.md#updateStreamBlock[updateStreamBlock]

-* BlockManager is requested to xref:storage:BlockManager.adoc#putBlockDataAsStream[putBlockDataAsStream]
+* BlockManager is requested to storage:BlockManager.md#putBlockDataAsStream[putBlockDataAsStream]

-* UpdateBlockInfo is requested to xref:storage:BlockManagerMasterEndpoint.adoc#UpdateBlockInfo[writeExternal]
+* UpdateBlockInfo is requested to storage:BlockManagerMasterEndpoint.md#UpdateBlockInfo[writeExternal]

-* DiskBlockManager is requested to xref:storage:DiskBlockManager.adoc#getFile[getFile] and xref:storage:DiskBlockManager.adoc#containsBlock[containsBlock]
+* DiskBlockManager is requested to storage:DiskBlockManager.md#getFile[getFile] and storage:DiskBlockManager.md#containsBlock[containsBlock]

-* DiskStore is requested to xref:storage:DiskStore.adoc#getBytes[getBytes]
+* DiskStore is requested to storage:DiskStore.md#getBytes[getBytes]

 == [[implementations]] Available BlockIds

 === [[BroadcastBlockId]] BroadcastBlockId

-BlockId for xref:ROOT:Broadcast.adoc[]s with `broadcastId` identifier and optional `field` name (default: `empty`)
+BlockId for ROOT:Broadcast.md[]s with `broadcastId` identifier and optional `field` name (default: `empty`)

 Uses `broadcast_` prefix for the <<name, name>>

 Used when:

-* TorrentBroadcast is xref:core:TorrentBroadcast.adoc#broadcastId[created], requested to xref:core:TorrentBroadcast.adoc#writeBlocks[store a broadcast and the blocks in a local BlockManager], and <<readBlocks, read blocks>>
+* TorrentBroadcast is core:TorrentBroadcast.md#broadcastId[created], requested to core:TorrentBroadcast.md#writeBlocks[store a broadcast and the blocks in a local BlockManager], and <<readBlocks, read blocks>>

-* BlockManager is requested to xref:storage:BlockManager.adoc#removeBroadcast[remove all the blocks of a broadcast variable]
+* BlockManager is requested to storage:BlockManager.md#removeBroadcast[remove all the blocks of a broadcast variable]

-* AppStatusListener is requested to xref:core:AppStatusListener.adoc#updateBroadcastBlock[updateBroadcastBlock] (when xref:core:AppStatusListener.adoc#onBlockUpdated[onBlockUpdated] for a `BroadcastBlockId`)
+* AppStatusListener is requested to core:AppStatusListener.md#updateBroadcastBlock[updateBroadcastBlock] (when core:AppStatusListener.md#onBlockUpdated[onBlockUpdated] for a `BroadcastBlockId`)

-xref:serializer:SerializerManager.adoc#shouldCompress[Compressed] when xref:core:BroadcastManager.adoc#spark.broadcast.compress[spark.broadcast.compress] configuration property is enabled
+serializer:SerializerManager.md#shouldCompress[Compressed] when core:BroadcastManager.md#spark.broadcast.compress[spark.broadcast.compress] configuration property is enabled

 === [[RDDBlockId]] RDDBlockId